Home Pregnancy Tests: Are they reliable?

 The majority of market leading brands such as Clearblue and First Response deliver results as early as the first day of a missed period – or even earlier.
 For a result not open to interpretation, waiting to take a pregnancy test until one week after a missed period, will give a definitive result.

-Your body will begin to release the hormone human chorionic gonadotropin (HCG) into your bloodstream and urine shortly after a fertilised egg attaches to your uterine lining.
+Your body will begin to release the hormone HCG into your bloodstream and urine shortly after a fertilised egg attaches to your uterine lining.
 In the very early stages of pregnancy the HCG increases rapidly, often doubling every two to three days, there are pregnancy tests that may detect your pregnancy at this stage, though the HCG will have increased substantially by the week after your missed period, confirming with no doubt that you are indeed pregnant.
 It is crucial that you confirm your pregnancy as soon as possible as this will enable you to begin supplementation with Folic Acid which is vital in the formation of the spinal and neurological processes of your growing baby

 What are the different types of home pregnancy tests?.